 When this policy doesn't apply

-This policy does not apply to requests for information that we receive under the Official Information Act 1982 or when an individual requests their own information under the Privacy Act 1993 — Privacy and Official Information (POI) requests.
+This policy does not apply to requests for information that we receive under the Official Information Act 1982 or when an individual requests their own information under the Privacy Act 2020 (replacing the Privacy Act 1993 on 1 December 2020) — Privacy and Official Information (POI) requests.

 Things to consider when sharing information

 Information sharing can occur at any stage of your involvement with te tamaiti and their whānau.
 When gathering or disclosing information we must:

 - keep the safety, wellbeing and best interests of tamariki and their whānau at the centre of what we do

 - ensure the voice of te tamaiti is included — their aspirations, strengths and needs, and views

 - collect information directly from the person concerned where practicable and appropriate